arcadianlyric/fusion_gene/README.md

 ### Description
-Uae API to get fusion transcript sequence for probe design with 512 fusion, from COSMIC database
+Uae API to get fusion transcript sequence for probe design with 512 fusion entries from COSMIC database

 Instruction in COSMIC:
 TMPRSS2 from exon 1 (UTR) to ERG exon 2 (inclusive).